w3f/General-Grants-Program/grants/speculative/sr25519_port.md

 ### Why our Team is Interested

 We've been working on several Client APIs for Substrate, noticed this portability problem and got interested.
-This is an exceiting problem to solve, and we believe it will make jobs of many Substrate developers easier.
+This is an exciting problem to solve, and we believe it will make jobs of many Substrate developers easier.

 ## Team members
 * Alexander Mitrovich